 Once you understand these different approaches, you can decide which best fits your business’s and application’s needs.
 Backendless Cloud is our primary serverless option.
 Backendless Pro is designed primarily for in-house server management.
 Managed Backendless is the best of both worlds.

 We hope that this provided some clarity about the meaning of the term serverless.
-If you’d like to see if Backendless is the right backend platform for your application, you can begin a free trial of Backendless Cloud here or install Backendless Pro on your own machine for a free trial.
+If you’d like to see if Backendless is the right backend platform for your application, you can start with Backendless Cloud for free here or install Backendless Pro on your own machine for a free trial.

 Serverless computing is a way of using cloud-based infrastructure to host applications without the need for traditional servers.
 Rather, the provider takes care of all server management tasks, leaving the customer free to focus on their application.